ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/stofrcfg.a.staging.md

 `eosio.nft.ft` pays RAM usage.

-`min_price` must be positive, and only support UOS and USD.
+`min_price` must be positive, and only supports UOS and USD.

 Both `min_duration` and `max_duration` must be positive, with `max_duration` must be greater than `min_duration`.